-Before you take your dental impressions, it helps to understand how they’ll be used.
-SmileDirectClub Invisible Aligners work by applying pressure at the base of your teeth.
-The aligner has to fit snugly over your teeth and extend approximately 1.5mm—or the thickness of a penny—over your gum line.
-Your dental impressions are used to create a 3D model of your mouth to ensure aligner fit, which means they must accurately capture both your teeth and your gum line.
+SmileDirectClub invisible aligners work by applying pressure at the base of your teeth, so the aligners have to fit snugly over your teeth.
+Your dental impressions are used to create a 3D model of your mouth to ensure aligner fit, which means they must accurately capture both your teeth and your gumline.

-You need to bite deep enough into the putty to fully capture your gum line.
+Tip: You need to bite deep enough into the putty to fully capture your gum line.
 Gently bite all the way down until you feel your teeth come in light contact with the bottom of the tray.
 You should feel the putty push up out of the tray, enveloping your teeth and reaching up to your gums.
-For upper impressions, you’ll also feel a little bit of putty on the roof of your mouth behind your teeth.
-For your bottom tray, it helps to stick your tongue over the top of the tray while taking your dental impressions.
+You’ll also feel a little bit of putty on the roof of your mouth behind your teeth.
+For your lower impressions, it helps to stick your tongue over the top of the tray while taking your dental impressions.

 Once your tray is fully seated, don’t move or adjust the tray until it’s time to remove it.
 Try not to laugh, sneeze or wiggle, and don’t hold on to the tray handle.
 If you need to stabilize the tray, use your thumbs to gently hold the top tray in place.
 For your lower teeth, press down on the back of the tray with your peace-sign fingers.